Cordtus/lazy-loadbalancer/README.md

+Here is the updated README including the demonstration of how to run the functions:

 # Load Balancer for Cosmos SDK RPC Endpoints

 Set up a load balancer for many IBC networks' API endpoints using Node.js and Caddy.
-It dynamically fetches and caches RPC endpoint data for different chains.
-Can be easily configured to do the same for REST, or other API endpoints.
+It dynamically fetches and caches RPC endpoint data for different chains and can be easily configured to do the same for REST or other API endpoints.

 ## Prerequisites